renatabiniek/winter-wedding/README.md

 ### Validator Testing

-I used PEP8 Online Validation Service to regulary check and validate the code.
+I used PEP8 Online Validation Service to regularly check and validate the code.
 I've been resolving any issues as they come up.
-Main errors were to do with line length, whitespaces, however there were also a few that cought invalid syntax and unused variables.
+Main errors were to do with line length, white spaces, however there were also a few that caught invalid syntax and unused variables.
 The final validation result contains no errors:

 ![PEP8 results image](docs/pep8.png)